pfloos/QUESTDB/CONTRIBUTING.md

 ## 🤝 Community Standards

-This project follows a [Code of Conduct](./CODE_OF_CONDUCT.md).
 Please be respectful and inclusive in all interactions.
 We welcome contributors of all backgrounds and experience levels.

 ---